jundalisay/superblist/content/en/research/indian/gospel/chapter-18d.md

+---
+title: "Different Attitudes Toward God"
+image: "/covers/rama.jpg"
+heading: "Chapter 18d"
+weight: 77
+description: "Sri Ramakrishna was sitting in his room.
+M. was still staying with the Master, devoting his time to the practice of spiritual discipline.
+He had been spending a great part of each day in prayer and meditation under the bel-tree, where the Master had performed great austerities and had seen many wonderful visions of God."
+---

 Friday, January 4, 1884

 Sri Ramakrishna was sitting in his room.
 M. was still staying with the Master, devoting his time to the practice of spiritual discipline.
 He had been spending a great part of each day in prayer and meditation under the bel-tree, where the Master had performed great austerities and had seen many wonderful visions of God.

-Master exhorts M. not to reason & Different attitudes toward God MASTER (to M.): "Don't reason any more.
+Master exhorts M. not to reason

+MASTER (to M.): "Don't reason any more.
 In the end, reasoning only injures the aspirant.
 One should assume a particular attitude toward God while praying to Him-the attitude of friend or servant or son or 'hero'."I assume the attitude of a child.

 To me every woman is my mother.
 The divine Maya, seeing this attitude in an aspirant, moves away from his path out of sheer shame.
 "The attitude of 'hero' is extremely difficult.

 The Saktas and the Bauls among the Vaishnavas follow it, but it is very hard to keep one's spiritual life pure in that attitude.

 One can assume other attitudes toward God as well the attitude in which the devotee serenely contemplates God as the Creator, the attitude of service to Him, the attitude of friendship, the attitude of motherly affection, or the attitude of conjugal love.

 The conjugal relationship, the attitude of a woman to her husband or sweetheart, contains all the rest-serenity, service, friendship, and motherly affection.
 (To M.) Which one of these appeals to your mind?"

 M: "I like them all."